rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 <a name="5.33.356.1">5.33.356.1</a> If parts of a manifestation have individual title pages bearing dates of manufacture that differ from the date pertaining to the whole manifestation, give these additional dates in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.36.9](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.36.9)).

-If, however, one of these dates of manufacture is a more accurate reflection of the actual date of manufacture than the date pertaining to the whole manifestation, give it as a correction as instructed in [5.33.352.4](#5.33.352.4).
+If, however, one of these dates is a more accurate reflection of the actual date of manufacture than the date pertaining to the whole manifestation, give it as a correction as instructed in [5.33.352.4](#5.33.352.4).

 ---